sahersiddiqui/cricket/README.md

 1. Download the zip and paste it into apache root folder.
 2. Install composer via composer install command
-3. Create a .env file and paste all the content of .env.example file.
+3. Create a .env file and copy all the content of .env.example file and paste into .env file.
 4. Create a database add it in .env file
 5. Run command php artisan migrate
 6. Run command php artisan storage:link